Yannick-W/antidote/deployment/kubernetes/Nativ/README.md

 # Deploying Antidote with Kubernetes

-Here I tested to deploy antidote with kubernetes.
+Here I tested to deploy antidote with kubernetes using only bash scripts and the command line tool [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) from kubernetes.
 In the following it will be explained what is possible to do within this repository.

 ## Prerequisites